bank-vaults/secret-sync/README.md

 #### On Templating

-The templating is supported for sync action items.
+Standard golang templating is supported for sync action items.
-In addition, it supports additional functions such as `base64dec` and `base64enc` for decoding/encoding, as well as `contains`, `hasPrefix`, `hasSuffix` for string manipulation.
+In addition, functions such as `base64dec` and `base64enc` for decoding/encoding and `contains`, `hasPrefix`, `hasSuffix` for string manipulation are also supported.

 ### CLI